 Collaboration: Your engineers will be able to collaborate on-line with your subcons, saving travel costs and speeding up decisions.
 No need any more to send data back and forth.
 All the relevant data will be analysable centrally over the web using login credentials you can provide to your subcons.
 Decisions can be made quickly and awaiting weekly meetings for decisions impacting yield and lots on hold will be a thing of the past.
 Engineers will have to do fewer site visits to solve yield issues.

 Correlation: Provide the genealogy information to your cloud vendor and they will be able to link data from fab with wafer sort and packaged test, in software within the database.
 This means you will be able to correlate hundreds of wafers worth of data on-line across manufacturing.
 Think of the optimisation that you will be able to do in collaboration with your fab as you ramp.

 Accuracy: The cloud approach is also ideal for automatically matching up the re-screen data with the first pass data in software and thus providing your engineers with accurate analysis in wafer sort and final test for all your production lots.
 Free from manual drudgery with data, your engineers will add a lot more value through direct root cause analysis and improvement.

 The above are some of the main reasons companies, including probably your competitors, are moving to the cloud for Yield Management.
-If this sounds interesting, we at MFG Vision can help you with our state-of-the-art cloud-based Yield Management solution “yieldHUB” which has all the above advantages and more.
-Here is our contact information so why not give us a call or drop us an email today.
+If this sounds interesting, we can help you with our state-of-the-art cloud-based Yield Management solution “yieldHUB” which has all the above advantages and more.
+Contact us for a free demo.